 Example Answers for “What Are Your Career Goals?”

 So, you know to frame your answer around the employer’s needs and to include your short- and long-term goals.
 But what does that look like in action?
-Here are a few example answers.
+Here are a few examples.

 I recently graduated (or will graduate) from X school with a degree in social work.
 I did an internship at the public guardian’s office and really enjoyed the work.
 Working at this organization would allow me to continue with the kind of work I was doing while also allowing me to dip my toes into program planning and development, which would help me understand the ins and outs of running a large nonprofit.